shajikk/DL_edge/HW9/README.md

 ```

 ### Do you think your model is fully trained?
 How can you tell?

+The evaluation loss kept on decreasing, but at a slow rate.
+If we run for more steps, the loss may still decrease, but it can lead to overfitting.

 ### Were you overfitting?

+I was not able to observe the validation loss (stopped training after 50K).
+So it is not clear whether the model is overfitting.

 ### Were your GPUs fully utilized?

  - The GPUs were fully utlized.
 I tried nvidia-smi on both machines and I am able to see that they hit 100%